boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

         ![set-embed-properties](/static/assets/faq/images/set-embed-properties.png)

-    3. You can get your [Embed Secret key](/site-administration/embed-settings/) from the administrator setting section.
+    3. You can obtain your [Embed Secret key](/site-administration/embed-settings/) from the administrator setting section.

-	4. Now, your application is ready to run, before running the application need to change the `applicationUrl` with your machine IP with the port number in the `lanchSetting.json` file as shown.
+	4. Now, your application is ready to run.
+Before running the application, you need to change the `applicationUrl` to your machine's IP address with the port number in the `launchSettings.json` file as illustrated.

         FYI: Here our machine IP is 10.0.0.11:8082.

         ![change-applicationurl](/static/assets/faq/images/change-applicationurl.png)

-	5. Run the application you can see the output in your default web browser shown below.
+	5. To view the output of the application, run it in your default web browser as shown below.

         ![embed-application-output](/static/assets/faq/images/embed-application-output.png)

-         > **NOTE:** If you are facing the below issue while running the application with your machine IP, please open the command prompt in administered mode and run the given commands.
+         > **NOTE:** If you are experiencing the following issue while running the application using your machine's IP address, please open the command prompt in administrator mode and execute the provided commands.

         ![iis-express-error](/static/assets/faq/images/iis-express-error.png)